SabreDevStudio/repo-howto-guide/README template.md

 * Why does this code repo exist
 * How will a person/team/company benefit from learning about it
 * What Sabre APIs/technology does it use
-* How should they think of using it - what's in it for them
+* How they should they think of using it
-* Show a screenshot typical of what it looks like when running
+* Show a screenshot of it it typically looks running
+* An architectural diagram or flow diagram

 ## Getting Started